Erutis/erutis/README.md

 <h3><b>About Me:</b></h3>

 💰   I've worked in venture capital and startup operations for the past six years.
+Most recently, I worked at an NYU Future Lab AI startup working on computer vision solutions in senior living.

 📈   In every role I've been in, I built tools to capture data and visualize progress to inform smart business decisions.

-🤖   My greatest goal in life is to automate away tasks that people find uninteresting so that they can reach their full creative potentials in any role.
+🤖   My greatest goal in life is to automate dull and dangerous work so that they can reach their full potentials.